beyzanurkeskin/Handwritten-Letter-and-Person-Recognition-Project/README.md

 ## Overview

-This project focuses on developing a deep learning model for recognizing handwritten letters.
-The primary goal is to create a system that accurately identifies and classifies letters from input images of handwritten text.
+The project designed to not only recognize letters in the Turkish alphabet but also to uniquely identify individuals based on their distinct handwritten letters.
+Our primary goal is to develop a robust system capable of recognizing letters of the Turkish alphabet and identifying individuals based on their handwritten letters.

-## Introduction

-Handwritten letter recognition is a challenging task that involves the use of deep learning techniques to accurately identify individual letters in handwritten text.
-This project employs a convolutional neural network (CNN) architecture to achieve high accuracy in recognizing letters from diverse handwriting styles.

 ## Dependencies